 Insider tip: Consider getting an Epic Pass for access to Northstar California, Heavenly, and Kirkwood; there are various options and pricings, so check to see which one could work for your vacation plans.

 With ski-tan smiles and serious gear propped in the racks, Lake Tahoe’s Squaw Valley Alpine Meadows attracts elite skiers and their families, with all ages welcome on and off the slopes.
-Long-time fans, many who have skied here since they were tiny, think of Squaw as “their” mountain, a perfect club for top skiers such as Olympian Jonny Moseley.
+Long-time fans, many of whom have skied here since they were tiny, think of Squaw as “their” mountain, a perfect club for top skiers such as Olympian Jonny Moseley.

 Squaw’s sister resort, Alpine Meadows, is just down the road, tucked between Truckee and Tahoe City.
-Families and savvy powder-seekers will appreciate this approachable mountain, which features more than 100 trails on its 2,400 acres/971 hectares of terrain, ranging from easy groomed runs to wide open bowls that offer views of Lake Tahoe below.
+Families and savvy powder-seekers will appreciate this approachable mountain, which features more than 100 trails on its 2,400 acres of terrain, ranging from easy groomed runs to wide open bowls that offer views of Lake Tahoe below.

 In addition to its famous terrain, Squaw boasts a few other differentiators.
 The resort was the host of the 1960 Winter Olympics—take an Aerial Tram ride to see memorabilia at the free Olympic museum—and often holds elite competitions throughout the season.
 It’s not uncommon to see past and future Olympians training on the mountain.